Asset hierarchies are the foundation of how data is structured in Maximo.

 • Maintenance strategies become more effective

-• Reporting becomes more reliable
+• Reporting becomes more reliable, supporting stronger data confidence

 Structure enables understanding, and understanding supports reliability.